MikoMirror/Project_Gravity/README.md

 "Project Gravity" is a small puzzle game consisting of 4 levels made with Godot Engine 4.3 Mono.

-Installation Dev:
+Development Setup
+--
-To open the game in Godot Engine 4.3 mono download this repository, then import the project.
-Then in Godot engine click on the “build Project” button and then enable the “Memory Puzzle Editor” plugin in the project settings
+To open the game in Godot Engine 4.3 (Mono):

-This project uses a custom “Memory puzzle editor” plugin that I wrote specifically for MemoryPuzzle scene management.
-This plugin enhances the Godot editor by:
+- Clone or download this repository.
+- Open Godot Engine, and import the project.
+- In the Godot editor, click the "Build Project" button to compile the project.
+- Navigate to Project Settings and enable the "Memory Puzzle Editor" plugin.

+---

+This project includes a custom "Memory Puzzle Editor" plugin, developed specifically for managing the MemoryPuzzle scene.
+The plugin extends the functionality of the Godot editor by providing the following enhancements:

 - Creating a custom grid-based editor for PlatformStates in MemoryPuzzle and CustomPlatformStates in Terminal objects.